Evidence of Dirac Quantum Spin Liquid in YbZn2GaO5: Abstract

-\textbf{The emergence of a quantum spin liquid (QSL), a state of matter that can result when electron spins are highly correlated but do not become ordered, has been the subject of a considerable body of research in condensed matter physics \cite{balentsNature2010}.
+{The emergence of a quantum spin liquid (QSL), a state of matter that can result when electron spins are highly correlated but do not become ordered, has been the subject of a considerable body of research in condensed matter physics \cite{balentsNature2010, broholm2020quantum}.
 Spin liquid states have been proposed as hosts for high-temperature superconductivity \cite{andersonScience1987} and can host topological properties with potential applications in quantum information science \cite{kitaevAnn2003}.
 The excitations of most quantum spin liquids are not conventional spin waves but rather quasiparticles known as spinons, whose existence is well established experimentally only in one-dimensional systems; the unambiguous experimental realization of QSL behavior in higher dimensions remains challenging.
-Here we investigate the novel compound \YZGO, which hosts an ideal triangular lattice of effective spin-1/2 moments with no inherent chemical disorder.
-Thermodynamic and inelastic neutron scattering (INS) measurements performed on high-quality single crystal samples of \YZGO~exclude the possibility of long-range magnetic ordering down to 60 mK, demonstrate a quadratic power law for the heat capacity and reveal a continuum of magnetic excitations in parts of the Brillouin zone.
-Both low-temperature thermodynamics and INS spectra suggest that \YZGO~is a U(1) Dirac QSL with gapless spinon excitations concentrated at certain points in the Brillouin zone, and additional features in INS are also consistent with theoretical expectations for a Dirac QSL on the triangular lattice.}
+Here we investigate the novel compound \YZGO, which hosts an ideal triangular lattice of effective spin-1/2 moments with no detectable inherent chemical disorder.
+Thermodynamic and inelastic neutron scattering (INS) measurements performed on high-quality single crystal samples of \YZGO~exclude the possibility of long-range magnetic ordering down to 0.06 K, demonstrate a quadratic power law for the specific heat and reveal a continuum of magnetic excitations in parts of the Brillouin zone.
+Both low-temperature thermodynamics and INS spectra suggest that \YZGO~is a U(1) Dirac QSL with spinon excitations concentrated at certain points in the Brillouin zone.
+We advanced these results by performing additional specific heat measurements under finite fields, further confirming the theoretical expectations for a Dirac QSL on the triangular lattice of \YZGO.}